AprilAndFriends/atres/formatting readme.txt

 - The c command does not support alpha, because of a conflict within AprilUI that would cause alpha-animated text to be cached for every possible alpha value (0-255) and rendered very slowly.
 - Nesting "icon" tags is not allowed.
+- When using b and specifying only a border-thickness multiplier, the comma character "," is still mandatory.